bbyars/mountebank/CONTRIBUTING.md

 * Creating a how-to video about mountebank
 * Speaking about mountebank in conferences or meetups
 * Telling your friends about mountebank
-* Starring and forking the repo
+* Starring and forking the repo.
+Open source is a popularity contest, and the number of stars and forks matter.
 * Convincing your company to let me announce that they're using mountebank, including letting me put their logo on a web page (I will never announce a company's usage of mountebank without their express permission).
 * Writing a client library that hides the REST API under a language-specific API